 Our short play nights are a wonderful opportunity if you're a first time writer, director or actor because the ethos of the company is that we help and support each other.
 It's a great way to test and develop your skills.

-These are guidelines.
-Not hard and fast rules.
-Get in contact if you want to discuss anything.
+CAST IRON SHORT PLAY NIGHT GUIDELINES Get in contact if you want to discuss anything.

 WRITERS What to write?
 We generally don't have themes or topics.
 What we are looking for are plays that excite us.
 We like plays that are fresh, explore themes that challenge us or make us see the ordinary in a different way.
 We still get a lot of plays written for men.
 That’s fine but we have lots of fantastic female actors.
 As such, we are particularly interested in plays that allow for female performers (and those who identify as female) to be cast in roles that are challenging and new.
 We are also particularly interested in writing and narratives from under-represented writers.
 While you need to be free to write the story that you want to tell, we do welcome plays which are as age/gender blind as possible.
 Though, of course not essential and if you're local to Brighton, it's a good idea that you come along to as many of our events as possible too, so you get a feel for what we like and see the work of other writers.
 Have a look at our WHAT'S ON page for information.

-Things to consider might be: Could you give your characters names that are gender neutral to allow for freedom of casting?
+Things for writers to consider might be: Could you give your characters names that are gender neutral to allow for freedom of casting?
 Is it essential for you to physically describe your character?
 Do they have to be a set age?
 With the exception of parent/grown biological child narratives, is there ever a need to describe your character's gender/age/physical characteristics?
 As writers ourselves, we respect your voice and, if your play is accepted, we will contact you for approval first before we cast against the work.
 We try not to stage lots of 'romantic relationship in crisis' dramas in one night so yours will be in competition with many others and would have to be outstanding to be selected.
 We don't encourage sketches (as opposed to funny short plays).
 It's not that we never accept them; it's just that yours will have to work that much harder to get through the gate.
 If your play does not get accepted for one round, it might be put in a 'holding pattern' for a show in the future.
 It might be that your play is too similar to others that will be produced on that night.

 Technical Bits: 1-4 characters.
 Ideally, less that 4.
 We only use adult actors.
 Scripts should be around ten minutes long.
 We're prepared to be a bit relaxed about this, and have indeed accepted scripts that are shorter / longer, but ten minutes is an excellent guide.
 Please consider carefully the relative restrictions both of the small 'black box' space of the Sweet Dukebox Theatre, and that each play on a performance night will have a minute or so to get in / get out of their set!
 You should avoid sets like tables, and too many chairs.
+Avoid lots of props.
 On a similar note, please remember that it is surprisingly difficult to have things like gunshots on stage - even having people make cups of tea on stage is often more trouble than it's worth.
 Indeed try to avoid too much in the way of set and FX / LX at all.
 Think worst case scenario: can your script work by simply being performed on an empty stage?